Bismarck Ringed Python Care Sheet

 Ringed Python Temperature and Humidity

-Ringed pythons should be kept at temperatures ranging from 75 to 88 degrees Fahrenheit, with an elevated relative humidity of about 60 to 80 percent.
+Ringed pythons should be kept at temperatures ranging from 75 to 88 degrees Fahrenheit, with an elevated relative humidity of about 60 to 80 percent measure with a humidity hygrometer.
 Because ringed pythons have thinner skins than other pythons, a moist hide should always be available if the recommended elevated relative humidity cannot be achieved within the cage.

 Proper cage bedding for ringed pythons includes paper towels or newspaper, mulch and commercially available reptile bedding materials.
+These can be found at local stores or reptile shops online.
 I prefer to stay away from dusty or very dry bedding, or any bedding that molds quickly in a high-humidity environment.
 It is important to keep the humidity high for ringed pythons, but you do not want them to be living on a wet cage substrate.
 Very wet cages can cause skin infections and bacteria growth within the substrate.